AilWe/Real-time-Julia-Set-Rendering/README.md

 software developers to use GPU efficiently.
 CUDA-OpenGL Interoperability enables the calculation of OpenGL can be done in parallel to achieve better performance.
 Even it is possible to finish all visualization without leaving GPU.
+## Implementation

+Julia set is a set of complex numbers.
+The Julia set consists of values in which a small perturbation can cause drastic changes in the sequence of iterated function values [4].
+The family of complex quadratic gives a very popular complex dynamical system.
+The Julia set can be expressed as the function
+$`f(z) = z^2 +c`$

 ### `npm start`